 Plombage, also known as extraperiosteal or extrapleural pneumonolysis, is a historical treatment method for cavitary tuberculosis of the upper lobes of the lungs.
 It was used in the 1930s, 1940s, and 1950s prior to the introduction of effective antituberculous drugs, when treatment of tuberculosis consisted of rest, isolation, and proper nutrition.

 A cavity was created surgically underneath the upper ribs, and the space was filled with inert material.
-Candidate substances included lucite (acrylic) balls1, pingpong balls, oils, rubber sheets, paraffin wax, gauze.
+Candidate substances included Lucite (acrylic) balls 1, ping pong balls, oils, rubber sheets, paraffin wax, and gauze.
 As a result, the upper lobe of the lung would collapse.
-The theory was that a collapsed lung would heal quicker.
+The theory was that a collapsed lung would heal more rapidly.

-Possible complications included haemorrhage and fistulisation to pleura, airways, oesophagus, skin and major thoracic vessels2, as well as infection which has been reported to occur as late as 57 years after plombage.3
+Possible complications included hemorrhage and fistulisation to pleura, airways, esophagus, skin, and major thoracic vessels 2, as well as infection, which has been reported to occur as late as 57 years after plombage 3.

 History and etymology